vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 expect users to use them as-is.
 People would often maintain their own "forks" of those, tailored to their use case.
 We shouldn't overcomplicate our recommended configuration, but we shouldn't oversimplify it either.
 It has to be production-ready.
-But it also has to be portable, in a sense that it should work without tweaking with as much cluster setups as possible.
+But it also has to be portable, in the sense that it should work without tweaking with as much cluster setups as possible.
 We should support both `kubectl create` and `kubectl apply` flows.
 `kubectl apply` is generally more limiting than `kubectl create`.